HazelSparks/ZelSystem/doc/Subsystem Specifications/Language Specifications.md

 operator.
 It's the lynchpin that allows us to continue with exection in each iteration.
 The flow of control is as follows:

+- The input string is converted into a list of ZLang statements
 - The runtime reads in the first ZLang statement of the input
 - eval is applied recursively until the statement has a car of ver, define, or a value which isn't in the namespace